It’s not food if it arrived through the window of your car. —Michael Pollan

 In the midst of darkness, light persists. – Mahatma Gandhi

 One of my son’s closest friends happens to be of Lebanese descent.
-The first time he went over to his house, he returned home and exclaimed rhetorically “Why can’t you make food like theirs?”
+The first time my son went over to his friend’s, he returned home and exclaimed rhetorically “Why can’t you make food like theirs?”
 I didn’t have much a choice; this one question set into motion the quest to add a few more recipes to our arsenal.
-Continue reading
+Continue reading “middle eastern grilled lamb kafta with tahini yogurt sauce & whole wheat pita bread”

 Life isn’t about waiting for the storm to pass.
 It’s about learning to dance in the rain. -Vivien Greene